Home

 Look at the example below of an 1835 and one will notice that the rounded front ball of the 5 is thicker than that of the 1836 over 6 and that the inner hollowed area is larger on this 6 than that on the 5.

-I consider that shows that it cannot be 6 over 5.
+I consider that shows that it cannot be a 6 over a 5 !

 If anyone has an example of a GENUINE 6 over 5 I would be very interested in seeing it.